-This awesome town tends to take a back seat to Taos and Santa Fe.
+Albuquerque tends to take a back seat to popular tourist destinations Taos and Santa Fe.
 But no more!
-Albuquerque is just as delightful a destination and deserves to be center stage when planning any trip to New Mexico!
-Here are just a few reasons why.
+Albuquerque is a unique and vibrant city and has much to offer when planning any trip to New Mexico!

 Rio Grande Nature Center State Park.
 This beautiful state park is where epic bird and wildlife viewing happens.
 More than 260 species of birds pass through here along the Rio Grande Flyway.
 Walk the excellent trail system along the river, and enjoy demonstration gardens in a protected area (pets not allowed.)